gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes in task arguments evaluation

 All arguments passed for task creation are evaluated to be valid.
 In earlier Gradle versions, a typo in the arguments was silently ignored.
-The following snippet will now fail with a decent error message, giving a hint, that 'Type' is not a valid argument.
+The following snippet will now fail with an error message, giving a hint that 'Type' is not a valid argument.

 <pre>
     task myCopy(Type: copy) {